tyson0911/Weather-tracker/Readme.md

         A modern and responsive weather application that provides real-time weather data for any city or the user's current location.
 Built with HTML, CSS, JavaScript, and the OpenWeatherMap API.

+Understanding Build :

+        Each function is mentioned what it does for a better understanding of how the project was built .
+People cloning these repo will know how the functionailities are working on each function being executed .

 Running the Project Locally 🛠️

 Prerequisites